jamesgray0/academic-kickstart/content/talk/learning-communities/index.md

 ---
 title: Learning Communities
 abstract: "Instructor for a small group of second year medical students focused on clinical reasoning.
-We meet weekly to discuss cases"
+We meet weekly to discuss diagnosis and management."
 location: University of Cincinnati
 date: 2019-07-01
 date_end: 2021-06-30
 all_day: true
-event: ""
-event_url: ""

 publishDate: 2021-01-10T20:20:17.833Z
 draft: false
 featured: false
-image:
-  filename: qr-code-23-.png
-  focal_point: Smart
-  preview_only: false
 ---
 <!--StartFragment-->